You can’t put all your eggs in one basket anymore.

 It’s time you learned how it’s done!

-Follow these seven steps to start a cross-channel strategy this year.
+Follow these seven steps to start a cross-channel marketing strategy this year.

 1. Create Buyer Personas